-At the Ethics Center, we welcome SCU students, faculty, and staff into conversation about the critical issues of our time, and we support your personal and academic exploration of ethics.
+At the Markkula Center for Applied Ethics we welcome SCU students, faculty, and staff into conversation about the critical issues of our time, and we support the personal and academic exploration of ethics.

 SCU students engage their classmates in exploring ethical issues on campus and in the larger world.
 Fellowships, internships, and research grants are program highlights.

-For the 2017-18 academic year, the Markkula Center for Applied Ethics is focusing on the theme of freedom of speech and civil discourse.
-We are exploring the theme through public events, the work of a team of undergraduate fellows, and the provision of educational materials about key, contested ethical issues related to the theme.
+For the 2017-18 academic year, the Markkula Center for Applied Ethics focused on the theme of freedom of speech and civil discourse.
+We explored the theme through public events, the work of a team of undergraduate fellows, and the provision of educational materials about key, contested ethical issues related to the theme.